SeniorFullStackOverFlow/SPT-AKI-Item-Editor/README.md

   The editor implements:
 1. Changes in the characteristics of item strings in items.json 1.1 Creating presets for replacing item characteristics
+1.2 Test tag system for search Rounds and Ammo boxes
 3. It is possible to create and load different variations of items through items.json and global server characteristics through globals.json (in settings)
 4. Changes to global characteristics in globals.json (experience, health, etc.)
 5. Changes in location parameters (exit time, boss spawn, etc.)